andreasmang/andreasmang/README.md

 ### Hey there!

-I am an Assistant Professor at the Department of Mathematics of the University of Houston.
+I am an Associate Professor at the Department of Mathematics of the University of Houston.
 To find out more about me, myself, and I, my work, and my group visit

 https://math.uh.edu/~andreas